 BWXT Nuclear Energy Canada Inc. - Peterborough

 BWXT Nuclear Energy Canada Inc. (BWXT), formerly known as GE Hitachi Nuclear Energy Canada Inc., owns and is licensed to operate a nuclear fuel fabrication facility, located in Peterborough, ON.
-The CNSC has full-time staff who periodically perform inspections to evaluate operations and to verify compliance with regulatory requirements and licence conditions.

 - Facility Information

 - Latest CNSC Facility-Specific Announcements